 Definition: Pallet racking Pallet racking or pallet rack or simply just “racking” is a steel structure built from two or more upright frames, beams, and connectors.
 Racking is welded, bolted or clipped together.
 It is used to supporting inventory in storage in a warehouse and is considered mission critical equipment in materials handling and warehouse […]Continue reading

 Here are the key components of a pallet rack system, including a definition of terms used in the material handling business.
 These industry terms are used by vendors of rack products like this company: http://store.warehouseiq.com.

 Anchor Bolt: Anchor bolts are inserted through ta baseplate’s holes to attach the column to a concrete floor.

-Base Plate: A metal plate attached (usually welded) to the bottom of racking frame columns.
+Base Plate: A metal plate attached (usually welded) to the bottom of the racking frame columns.
 This anchors the rack system to the floor and distributes the weight of a column.
 Also known as footplates or footpads.

 Back Connector: (TBA)